• Register Now for a Free Account!

 gratuities

 Gratuities or tipping is customary on a cruise.
-A per person service fee or gratuity will be charged daily to your cabin, on most major cruise lines.
-See also prepaid gratuities.
+A per person service fee or gratuity will be charged daily to your cabin.

 gross registered ton (grt)